 The Stewardship Report – Above and Beyond created by the Healthy Rivers to Reef Partnership (HR2RP) is a celebration of sustainability initiatives enacted in the Mackay, Isaac and Whitsunday region.
 These actions undertaken by the partnership organisations, individuals, local business and community organisations with the aim to improve our environment and importantly, our communities waterway health.

 Healthy Rivers to Reef’s Annual Report covers all major regional activities that the Partnership is involved in.
-Our first report covered the Partnership’s first three years since inception (2014-2017), and the second report is set to cover until June 2020 and will be released October 2020.
+Our first report covered the Partnership’s first three years since inception (2014-2017), and the second report covers until December 2020.

 The Partnership’s Program Plan outlines our operational and strategic objectives, regional investment priorities, technical program and communications/engagement strategy.